Amazon-Vine-Explorer/AmazonVineExplorer/README.md

 ## Changelog Deburau

+##### [14.11.2024] - Version 0.11.1
+*  A value of 0 for "Desktop Notifikation Delay (Seconds)" disables those notifications.
+This does not disable notifications for item matches.

 ##### [10.11.2024] - Version 0.11.1
 *  Simpler regular expressions for Amazon domain detection
 *  Don't announce that this is the master session on none vine pages